-COVERAGE: Applies to all respondents in employment other than those in college based schemes.
+COVERAGE: Applies to all respondents in employment other than those in certain government schemes.

 NOTES: This conversion variable gives reasonable comparisons, not exact conversions.
 LFS User Guide Volume 5 (LFS Classifications) gives full industry breakdowns for both SIC92 & SIC2007.

 IN0792SM